Going Through Chemotherapy

 A few chemotherapy drugs are pills.

-The picture below shows a man getting chemotherapy through a port-a-cath.
+The picture below shows a person getting chemotherapy through a port.

 |